Pennsylvania Railroad Depot, Harrisburg, Pennsylvania, circa 1874 (U.S. Library of Congress, public domain).

 A decade later he was still described by this same newspaper as “the popular conductor,” which noted in its 24 October 1894 edition that John H. Clemmens had been elected that year as president of the 47th Pennsylvania Volunteers annual reunion planning committee.

-Tragically, in 1895, John Clemmens became an “adult orphan” when both of his parents died within a week of each others’ passing.
-The 16 April 1895 edition of the Harrisburg Telegraph conveyed the sad news:
+Sadly, in 1895, John Clemmens became an “adult orphan” when both of his parents died within a week of each others’ passing.
+The 16 April 1895 edition of the Harrisburg Telegraph conveyed the news as follows:

 NOT SEPARATED LONG